Barb Ingham Professor & Food Safety Specialist

 It’s easy!
 Using and following research-tested, up-to-date recipes for freezing, canning, and drying foods, is a good way ensure that the foods are both safe and delicious.
 “Up-to-date” means recipes that are currently approved or recommended.
 “Research-tested” means that laboratory testing has been done to prove that the recipe is safe!
 In food preservation it is particularly important that we know that a recipe is safe; that is, the ingredients, proportions, equipment, processes and conditions have been laboratory-tested to assure a safe product.

 What’s are the sources of safe food preservation recipes?
-Excellent sources of research-tested food preservation resources are available from the University of Wisconsin-Extension and other Extension programs, for example:
+Excellent sources of research-tested food preservation resources are available from the University of Wisconsin-Madison Division of Extension, for example:

 Unfortunately, seeing a recipe in print: in a cookbook, in the newspaper, on the internet, and so forth is no guarantee that the recipe has been reviewed to make sure that the product is safe (and you can assume that it hasn’t!).

 What about Master Gardener newsletters and publications?
 When including a recipe for food preservation, be sure to reference one of the trusted sources noted above.
 If you don’t see exactly what you are looking for, i.e. pumpkin leather, check with your county Family Living educator for ideas.
 Avoid the temptation to simply search the internet for recipes.